What Superman Can Teach Us About Boundaries

 How to Avoid Your Kryptonite

 To avoid Kryptonite, you must learn to set boundaries.

 Boundary — A line that marks the limits of an area; a dividing line.

 A boundary surrounds and protects.
-A fence is a good example—it protects what’s inside of it from some danger from the outside.
+A fence is a good example; it protects what’s inside of it from some danger from the outside.
 Sometimes the fence is electric, if the goods inside are really valuable.
-The goods we are talking about here is your life; give yourself permission to set strong boundaries.
+The good we are talking about here is your life; give yourself permission to set strong boundaries.

 For the addict, it is important to construct this “fence” around themselves to avoid being damaged from outside Kryptonite.
 I often have patients imagine setting up an invisible force field around them, so that when they run into a tempting person, place, or thing, they are able to keep their recovery — which they have worked so hard to earn — safe.